 Just like we find the pattern created based on the golden ratio, Japanese family crest patterns impress us with the unique and sophisticated arcs.

 As we have seen the characteristics of the Japanese family crest, the design concept is to eliminate lines and patterns thoroughly and leaves only the ones which have a meaning.

-The chosen lines are truly simple but that doesn’t mean they are primitive.
+The chosen lines are truly simple, but that doesn’t mean they are primitive.
 They are exquisite and produce highly sophisticated patterns.

 We can explain why the tradition flourished in the Edo period since they are easy to identify.
-For those who run the business, the logo is very important for customers to recognize even they don’t read words.
+For those who run the business, the logo is very important for customers to recognize even they don’t read the words.

 The technology brought a new inspiration.

 They create new patterns with old and new tools.
-The traditional bamboo compass and Illustrator in Mac ensure their design to be beautiful, innovative, and cool.
+The traditional bamboo compass and Illustrator on Mac ensure their design to be beautiful, innovative, and cool.
 Ever since they adopted Illustrator as their design tool, it’s been a great tool to stimulate their minds and create brand-new patterns.